youngsydney/inforetrieval/README.txt

 	Second, the program will ask the user what type of query processing they would like to perform.
 Enter P for Project 2 reporting and a comparison of BM25, VSM, and Dirichlet.
 Enter C for Project 3 and a comparison of query reduction and expansion techniques.
-Enter Q when you are prepared to quit the progam.
+Enter Q when you are prepared to quit the program.

-	If the user selects P (Project 3 Option) the program will run 8 tests and output the results in two tables.
+	If the user selects P (Project 3 Option) the program will run 8 tests and output the results in one table.
-	The first table contains the results of query expansion and reduction as run against the single index.
-The second table contains the results of the query expansion and reduction as run against the stem index.
+	The table contains the results of query expansion and reduction as run against the single index.
+It includes the following evaluation measures: MAP, Rel.
+Ret.
+P@5, RPRec, and Time.

 *** NOTE 1 *** Please be aware that the library used as a Thesaurus, PyDictionary, is a subset of Beautiful Soup.
 Beautiful Soup has been printing a warning when running concerning the html parser used.
+This warning does not interfere with the functionality of the engine.
 Should you see this warning, please ignore it as well as the output when certain terms do not have a synonym in the API.

 *** NOTE 2 *** The trec_eval executable is currently compiled for a Mac machine.
 If this is not correct for your system, you will need to download the trec_eval source code, make it, and then add the executable to this folder.